Researchers join $10 million project to understand sex differences in brain cancer outcomes

 Connect with Brad E. Zacharia, MD, MS, on Doximity

-Assistant Professor, Department of Neurosurgery, Penn State Health Holy Spirit Medical Center
+Assistant Professor, Neuro-oncology Surgeon, Department of Neurosurgery, Penn State Health Milton S. Hershey Medical Center

-Fellowship: Neuro-Oncology, UHN-Toronto Western Hospital/University of Toronto, Toronto; Neuro-Oncology, National Institutes of Health, Bethesda, Md.
+Fellowship: Neuro-Oncology, University Health Network-Toronto Western Hospital/University of Toronto, Toronto, Ontario, Canada; Neuro-Oncology, National Institutes of Health, Bethesda, Md.

 Residency: Neurosurgery University of Toronto, Toronto